Eyes on the Hydrosphere: Tracking Water Resources

 - Materials are provided to students in such a way that they can focus on the Earth Science concepts while building their data analysis and interpretation skills.

 - This module is specifically constructed to be accessible to introductory-level students with minimal prior training in Earth Science.

 - The final exercise in the module gives students an opportunity to investigate the water resources in an area of interest to them.
 They research typical water challenges for that area and look at one or more water-related data sets.

 - Overall, students are introduced to a broad range of both traditional and newer geodetic methods.
 These include stream gauges, groundwater wells, snow pillows, vertical GPS changes, reflection GPS for snow depth, and GRACE satellite (Gravity Recovery and Climate Experiment).

 Great fit for Introductory-level classes in

 Table of Contents

-- Instructor Materials: Overview of the Understanding Our Changing Climate Module
+- Instructor Materials: Overview of the Eyes on the Hydrosphere: Tracking Water Resources Module

 - Unit 1: Exploring the Reservoirs and Pathways and Methods to Measure the Hydrologic Cycle

-- Unit 2: Unit 2: Monitoring surface and groundwater supply in the western US
+- Unit 2: Monitoring Surface and Groundwater Supply in Central and Western US

 - Unit 3: What's in YOUR watershed?